Many aspects of your life can feel the effects of unhealthy eating.

 Eating healthy can help you physically, but it can also help your mental state.

 When we properly fuel our bodies, we can tackle anything.

 You know that eating poorly can cause you to gain weight.

-You may not even realize all the other areas of your life food is a part of.
+You may not even realize that food is a part of all the other areas of your life.

 We’ll go over how the effects of unhealthy eating habits can change your life.